A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \paragraph{Pion and kaon production}

-Pion and kaon STSAs have been extensively studied in the last three decades at Fermilab, Brookhaven National Laboratory, Jefferson Lab, CERN (COMPASS) and DESY (HERMES) (see e.g. \cite{Adams:1991cs,Arsene:2008aa,Abelev:2008af,Airapetian:2004tw,Airapetian:2013bim,Adolph:2012sp,Alexakhin:2005iw,Qian:2011py}), observing large asymmetries in the valence region at large $x^\uparrow$, which motivated the introduction of the Sivers effect.
-As for now, similar studies have not been carried out on $^3$He, thus on a polarised neutron target, which however could give us original insights on the flavour symmetries of the correlation between the partonic transverse momentum and the nucleon spin.
+Pion and kaon STSAs have been extensively studied in the last three decades at Fermilab and BNL with hadron beams and at Jefferson Lab, CERN (COMPASS) and DESY (HERMES) with lepton beams (see e.g. \cite{Adams:1991cs,Arsene:2008aa,Abelev:2008af,Airapetian:2004tw,Airapetian:2013bim,Adolph:2012sp,Alexakhin:2005iw,Qian:2011py}), observing large asymmetries in the valence region at large $x^\uparrow$, which motivated the introduction of the Sivers effect.
+As for now, similar studies have not been carried out with hadron beams on $^3$He, thus on a polarised neutron target, which however could give us original insights on the flavour symmetries of the correlation between the partonic transverse momentum and the nucleon spin.
 Along these lines, the \AFTER programme relying on the LHCb and/or ALICE detectors, can play a crucial role.

-Indeed, as shown in \cf{fig:An-pion-TMD-CT3}, the predicted $\An$ for pion production with a neutron (a-b) and proton (c-d) targets, based on the generalised parton model (GPM) approach (which is an extension of the parton model to include the transverse-momentum dependence)~\footnote{The isospin symmetry is used to implement the neutron Sivers functions by using the extracted proton ones in Ref.~\cite{Anselmino:2015eoa}: $f_{1T}^{\perp u/neutron}=f_{1T}^{\perp d/proton}$ and $f_{1T}^{\perp d/neutron}=f_{1T}^{\perp u/proton}$.
+Indeed, as shown in \cf{fig:An-pion-TMD-CT3}, the predicted $\An$ for pion production with a neutron (a-b) and proton (c-d) target, based on the generalised parton model (GPM) approach (which is an extension of the parton model to include the transverse-momentum dependence)\footnote{The isospin symmetry is used to implement the neutron Sivers functions by using the extracted proton ones in Ref.~\cite{Anselmino:2015eoa}: $f_{1T}^{\perp u/neutron}=f_{1T}^{\perp d/proton}$ and $f_{1T}^{\perp d/neutron}=f_{1T}^{\perp u/proton}$.
 This is supported by the STSA on deuteron target measured by COMPASS~\cite{Alexakhin:2005iw,Ageev:2006da}, well compatible with zero.
-These predictions include both Sivers and Collins contributions, which are added together in the estimates of the central values as well as of the statistical uncertainty bands} and the CT3 approach~\footnote{The isospin symmetry is used again to implement the neutron twist-3 matrix elements by using the extracted proton ones in Ref.~\cite{Gamberg:2017gle}.}, both indicate a ``flavour'' sign change.
+These predictions include both Sivers and Collins contributions, which are added together in the estimates of the central values as well as of the statistical uncertainty bands.} and the CT3 approach\footnote{The isospin symmetry is used again to implement the neutron twist-3 matrix elements by using the extracted proton ones in Ref.~\cite{Gamberg:2017gle}.}, both indicate a ``flavour'' sign change.

 From a pQCD point of view, pion and kaon production at \AFTER\ can thus improve the current knowledge of the CT3 matrix elements involved in the production and fragmentation mechanisms~\cite{Kanazawa:2015fia}, and help to clarify if the pion and kaon STSAs are really mainly generated by the Collins mechanism, as recently suggested~\cite{Gamberg:2017gle}.